denten-books/plain-text/3-projection.md

 vision of the humanity is always at stake, with all its spiritual and political consequences.

-Because the apprehension of media is grounded, at some basic level, in the physical capabilities of human perception, new media affect the very notion of what it means to be human.
-I mean this beyond simply "new ways of seeing" the world, in a way a telescope or a camera can be thought of as an extension of human perceptual apparatus.
-I am interested first in the challenge digital media pose to humanity as a deterministic category.
-The repeated contradictions in the conversation about digital media expose the historically contingent anxieties of a given age.
-The analog--digital continuum becomes a vessel onto which the orthodoxies of humanism and the futuristic ambition of post-humanism can be displaced.
-At the same time, attention to the material conditions of media production does not allow us to form an easy sense of social constructivism.
-The connection to the limits of human perceptual apparatus in the development of telegraphs and televisions is much more readily apparent than it is in the development of abstract categorical instrumentation like "facts" or "knowledge."
+Because the apprehension of media is grounded at some basic level in the physical capabilities of human perception, new media affect the very notion of what it means to be human.
+I mean this beyond simply "new ways of seeing" in a way a telescope or a camera can be thought of as an extension of human the eye.
+I am interested first in the challenge digital media pose to humanity as a *determined* category.
+The repeated contradictions in the conversation about digital media expose historically contingent anxieties.
+Both orthodoxies of humanism and the futuristic ambition of post-humanism are therefore displaced onto the same digital--analog continuum.
+However, the material conditions of media production do not allow for social constructivism unmoored from the senses.
+The development of telegraphs and televisions *intrinsically* depends on the limits of human perception.
+The illusion disappears when the projection flickers much slower than 60 frames per second, for example.
+We are left then somewhere between social constructivism and technological determinism.
+In what follows

 ## Spiritual Telegraph